NOTICE: The views on the post are not those of the site and they are not condoned by the site.

 Note the wire with the red stripe goes to the "Always on" post.

 Now I ran the wire into the rig for the switch.

-I used the sharpened coat hanger to poke a hole threw the rubber grommet where the factory wires come threw the fire-wall.
-I taped the Black wire to the coat hanger so it would go threw at the same time.
+I used the sharpened coat hanger to poke a hole through the rubber grommet where the factory wires come through the fire-wall.
+I taped the Black wire to the coat hanger so it would go through at the same time.

 Sorry no Pic it is just too dark under there.

-Once threw the fire-wall I taped the Black and White wires together.
+Once through the fire-wall I taped the Black and White wires together.
 Then neatly ran the wires up next to the gage cluster and out on the right side.

 The White wire comes down just to the left, of the center of the foot well, to a grounding point.
 There really isn't much under there to ground too, so I drilled a hole into the metal plate and used a self-tapping metal screw, to attached the wire.

 I removed the gage cluster bezel and made the hole for the switch on the right side of the steering wheel.

 To complete the circuit I ran the Red wire from the relay to an in-line 5 Amp fuse, then connected it to the positive terminal on the fuse box.